Features How It Works Privacy Ingredients Support

 Is Panthenol safe for sensitive skin?

-Yes.
 Panthenol has a SkinSenseDiary safety rating of 1/10 (Low Hazard).
 The CIR Expert Panel (2022) concluded Panthenol and its derivatives are safe as used in cosmetics.
-It is the provitamin form of Vitamin B5, naturally present in many foods and well-tolerated by skin.
-No known allergen flags or GHS hazard codes.
-In fact, Panthenol is widely used in products specifically designed for sensitive and irritated skin.
+It is the provitamin form of Vitamin B5.
+Overall well-tolerated with low sensitization risk, though the CIR assessment does include rare contact dermatitis case reports.
+No GHS hazard codes.
+Commonly found in products formulated for sensitive and irritated skin.

 Can I use Panthenol every day?

 Yes.
-Panthenol is safe for daily use, morning and night.
-The CIR assessment (2022) found it has low potential for systemic toxicity and is well-tolerated at concentrations up to 5.3% in leave-on products.
-As a provitamin that converts to Vitamin B5 in the skin, regular use supports ongoing hydration and barrier maintenance.
+Panthenol is generally considered safe for daily use.
+The CIR assessment (2022) found low potential for systemic toxicity, with the maximum reported industry concentration of 5.3% in leave-on products.
+As a provitamin that converts to Vitamin B5 in the skin, regular use may help support hydration and barrier maintenance.

 Can I use Panthenol with Retinol?

-Yes, and it's an excellent pairing.
-Panthenol's soothing and hydrating properties help counteract the dryness, irritation, and peeling that retinol can cause.
-Apply retinol first, then layer a Panthenol-containing moisturizer or serum to calm and protect the skin while the retinol works.
+Yes, this is a commonly recommended combination.
+Panthenol's hydrating and conditioning properties may help counteract the dryness and irritation that retinol can cause.
+Apply retinol first, then layer a Panthenol-containing moisturizer or serum on top.

 Is Panthenol safe during pregnancy?

-Panthenol (Pro-Vitamin B5) is a water-soluble vitamin precursor naturally found in many foods.
+Panthenol (Pro-Vitamin B5) is a water-soluble vitamin precursor.
 The CIR 2022 assessment found low systemic toxicity potential.
-It is widely regarded as safe during pregnancy and nursing.
-Panthenol is commonly found in baby skincare products, further supporting its gentle safety profile.
+Topical panthenol is generally considered a low-risk ingredient during pregnancy based on its overall low toxicity, limited systemic exposure, and long history of use — though this is not based on dedicated pregnancy clinical trials.
 Always consult your healthcare provider for personal advice.

 What is the difference between Panthenol and Pantothenic Acid?